Transport in Tiruchirappalli: Public Transport

 Tiruchirappalli is a Division under TNSTC, Kumbakonam.
 There are regular buses to Vellore, Karaikudi, Karur, Thanjavur, Kanniyakumari, Chennai, Madurai, Salem, Palani, Puducherry, Coimbatore, Kodaikanal and Tirupathi.
 Buses are also available to destinations in Karnataka and Kerala.
 The Karnataka State Road Transport Corporation (KSRTC) operates bus services between Bengaluru, Mysore and Tiruchirapalli on daily basis.

 Rail

 Tiruchirappalli Railway Division is one of the divisions in Southern Railway.
 Tiruchirappalli Railway Junction has five branches which connects to Kaniyakumari, Erode, Rameshwaram, Karaikal and Chennai.
 Tiruchirappalli Junction is one of the busiest railway junctions in Tamil Nadu.
 Tiruchirappalli is an important railway junction in central Tamil Nadu and constitutes a separate division of the Southern Railway.
 There are frequent trains to Chennai, Coimbatore, Thanjavur, Karur Junction, Karaikudi Kumbakonam, Mayiladuthurai, Karaikal, Chidambaram, Madurai, Vellore Cantonment, Katpadi Junction, Tirupathi, Tuticorin, Tenkasi, Kollam, Rameswaram, Bengaluru, Mysuru, Kochi, Kanyakumari, Mangaluru, Kolkata.
 About nine express trains operate daily on the Chord line, important among are Pallavan Express and the Rockfort Express.
 The Mysuru Express plies between Tiruchirappalli and Mysuru on a daily basis, stopping at Salem and Bengaluru on the way.
 Tiruchirappalli has rail connectivity with most important cities and towns in India.
+Tiruchirapalli is also proposed for monorail in mid 2023 and expected to start metro train project in Trichy by mid 2024.